keskival/universal-embodiment/benchmark.md

 ## Stage 1 - Passive learning

-> "What are the laws of this world?"
+> "What are the laws of this world from my subjective experience?"

 At this stage we show the system a large number of trajectories in a virtual ecosystem with different kinds of agents with varying goals